Why do Brits make so much of the Queen? (It's Existential) What QE2's Silver Jubilee in 1977 taught a young journalist

 It's like what our much loved American poet Robert Frost said a good poem is - "A momentary stay against confusion."

-So, we Americans use a bit of fabric of certain design — a design that changes a little from time to time through the years, as do the British royals, but still remains, complete with, and even despite, the history of those alterations.
+So, we Americans use a bit of fabric of certain design - a design that alters a little from time to time through the years, as do the British royals, but still remains, complete with, and even despite, the history of those alterations.